vartikaverma/service-manager-backend/README.md

 - Delete a resource or owner from a service by their IDs
 - MongoDB integration (local or Atlas)
 - Multiple Spring profiles: dev, qa, prod
-- Thread-safe in-memory cache and dummy endpoints for demonstration
+- Thread-safe in-memory cache and dummy endpoints for demonstration (Caffeine cache)
 - Swagger UI for API documentation
 - Bash script (`run.sh`) for easy startup